Stefeno/battleship/README.md

 ### Installation

 1. Copy all project files to a directory on your server (e.g., `/var/www/html/battleship`).
-2. Create a MySQL database (structure will be provided via `.sql` file in a future update).
+2. Create a MySQL database.
+A SQL file named `battleship.sql` is provided under the `/database` folder to create the necessary database structure.
 3. Inside the project root, create a folder named `config/`.
 4. Inside `config/`, create a file named `database.php` and insert the following content, adjusting credentials as needed: